Artaria String Quartet: History of Artaria

 The Artaria Quartet of Boston was formed at Boston University in 1986 by Raphael Hillyer and mentored by Eugene Lehner.
 Lehner was their primary teacher and actually named the ensemble.
 The group was also coached by the [Muir String Quartet] at BU.
 In 1988 Artaria was invited to teach at the quartet seminar (directed by Norman Fischer) at the Boston UniversityTanglewood Institute in the Berkshires.
 In 1990 they were prizewinners in the Alliance Auditions.
 They were also Artist Diploma students at the Longy School of Music in Cambridge, Massachusetts.
 In 1992, the AQB competed in the Banff International String Quartet Competition along with the St. Lawrence, Ying, Mandelring, Amati, Miami, Amernet, Harrington and Italian quartets.
-That same year, on the recommendation of Marcia Ferritto, they were invited to Washington DC to audition for the National Endowments newly created Rural Residency program and were hosted by the Tifton, Georgia Arts Council for the 1992-93 season.
+That same year, on the recommendation of Marcia Ferritto, they were invited to Washington DC to audition for the National Endowments newly created Rural Residency program and were hosted by the Tifton, Georgia Arts Council for the 1992–93 season.
 The following year they were invited to join the faculty of Boston College and Viterbo University in La Crosse, Wisconsin where they performed, coached, taught classes and at Viterbo, created a successful New Music Festival.
 These residency appointments ended in 1997.
 In 1999 and 2000 the ASQ was again invited to teach and perform at the Tanglewood Institute.

 In 2001 the quartet relocated to the Twin Cities (changing its name to Artaria String Quartet) where they present an annual concert series at Sundin Music Hall and mentor young string players in the Artaria Chamber Music School.
-In 2004 they won a prestigious McKnight Award for Performing Artists performing music by Schubert, Shostakovich and Syler.
+In 2004 they won a McKnight Award for Performing Artists performing music by Schubert, Shostakovich and Syler.
 Artaria continues to concertize across the region at public and private venues, on the radio and on public television.
 The quartet also directs the Stringwood Summer Music Festival in Lanesboro, Minnesota.
-The group has commissioned many works for string quartet by composers Marjorie Merryman, Auguste Read Thomas, Tom Oboe Lee, David Cleary, and James Syler.
+The group has commissioned many works for string quartet by composers Marjorie Merryman, Auguste Read Thomas, Tom Oboe Lee, David Cleary, Anthony Greene, and James Syler.

-Their current major project is performing and recording the complete quartets of Dmitri Shostakovich.
-Their Shostakovich cycle is a premiere for the Twin Cities.
+Their most recent major projects were performing the Beethoven and Bartok Cycles and recording the complete quartets of Dmitri Shostakovich.
+Their Shostakovich cycle was a premiere for the Twin Cities.